herzbube/libsgfcplusplus/doc/SgfNotes.md

 ## Go support

+#### Go-specific C++ types

 The SGF standard does not specify how to interpret Move, Point and Stone property values.
-However, the library treats Go as a first class citizen, in a similar way that SGFC does, and provides the following Go-specific types:
+However, the library treats Go as a first class citizen, in a similar way that SGFC does, and provides the following Go-specific C++ types:

 - `ISgfcGoPoint` and `ISgfcGoPointPropertyValue`
 - `ISgfcGoStone` and `ISgfcGoStonePropertyValue`
 - `ISgfcGoMove` and `ISgfcGoMovePropertyValue`

 In order for this support to be possible, the library needs to analyze the game type and board size properties (GM and SZ).
-For this purpose the library makes the following special property types available:
+For this purpose the library makes the following special property C++ types available:

 - `ISgfcGameTypeProperty`
 - `ISgfcBoardSizeProperty`

-## Pass moves for Go games
+#### Pass moves for Go games

 For Go [the SGF standard defines](https://www.red-bean.com/sgf/go.html#types) that black or white pass moves can have either value "" (an empty string) or "tt".
 The latter counts as pass move only for board sizes <= 19, for larger boards "tt" is a normal move.
 The SGF standard also mentions that "tt" is kept only for compatibility with FF3.